The-Assembly/Rider_app/README.md

     AppRegistry.registerComponent('grabClone', () => App);
  ```

 STEP 9: Copy the App.js file from the passenger folder and replace with the existing one (make sure to change the google maps API key).
-Copy the helper.js file to the passenger folder.

 STEP 10: Go ahead and connect your Android device to your computer and run the following command:
 ```